mbideau/cryptkey-from-usb-mtp/README.md

                            Same process apply as for the 'keyfile' argument, i.e.: removing quotes, URL decoding and decrypting.

+  crypttarget              The target device mapper name (unlocked).
+                           It is used to do the mapping with a key if none is specified in the crypttab file, else informative only.

   cryptsource              (informative only) The disk source to unlock.

-  crypttarget              (informative only) The target device mapper name unlocked.

 FILES: